-- 10.1.
+- 9.1.
 Where it can be conclusively demonstrated to the satisfaction of the Council that on site provision is not possible, an alternative suitable site under the control of the developer may be considered.
 As a minimum, the area provided on the alternative site and the number of affordable units must be equivalent to that which was required on-site, in addition to any specific affordable housing requirement that might be required on the alternative site itself under policy RES2.
-Timescales for delivery must be agreed with the Council. - 10.2.
+Timescales for delivery must be agreed with the Council. - 9.2.
 The alternative site will require to be located within the same Sub Housing Market Area and should be suitable for the provision of affordable housing, meet with all other relevant LDP policies and should not be subject to any land ownership or infrastructure constraints.
 The units must also comply with the Scottish Government's grant funding criteria in terms of their design standards.

-11. Off-Site Provision (Commuted Sums)
+10. Off-Site Provision (Commuted Sums)

-- 11.1.
-Only in exceptional circumstances where it can be demonstrated sites are unsuitable for affordable housing, for example because of site constraints affecting development viability and where all reasonable efforts to identify other opportunities for on or off-site provision have been exhausted, the Council will accept a commuted payment from the developer. - 11.2.
-Commuted payments must be paid by the developer either in advance of planning consent being issued or at appropriate phases of the site's construction period, as agreed through a Section 75 Agreement (or Section 69 agreement under the Local Government Act). - 11.3.
-The value of the commuted sums will be determined independently by the District Valuer or a chartered valuation surveyor suitably experienced in the type of property and locality and

-- appointed by mutual agreement between the parties with all valuation fees being shared equally between the Council and the applicant. - 11.4.
-In line with PAN 2/2010, commuted sum payments will be of a value equivalent to the cost of providing the percentage of serviced land required by policy RES2. - 11.5.
+- 10.1.
+Only in exceptional circumstances where it can be demonstrated sites are unsuitable for affordable housing, for example because of site constraints resulting in the site proving unviable and where all reasonable efforts to identify other opportunities for on or off-site provision have been exhausted, might the Council accept a commuted payment from the developer.
+If a developer anticipates this to be an issue, the Council expects that this matter be explored as early as possible for example as part of the local development plan preparation process when a site is put forwards for inclusion by a landowner or developer or at pre-application stage.
+When viability constraints have been known at the point of land negotiation to purchase a site and not discussed with the local authority, this might affect the way the Council judges any request to consider a commuted sum. - 10.2.
+Commuted payments must be paid by the developer either in advance of planning consent being issued or at appropriate phases of the site's construction period, as agreed through a Section 75 Agreement (or Section 69 agreement under the Local Government Act). - 10.3.
+The value of the commuted sums will be determined independently by the District Valuer or a chartered valuation surveyor suitably experienced in the type of property and locality and appointed by mutual agreement between the parties with all valuation fees being shared equally between the Council and the applicant. - 10.4.
+In line with PAN 2/2010, commuted sum payments will be of a value equivalent to the cost of providing the percentage of serviced land required by policy RES2. - 10.5.
 Commuted sums received by the Council will be reinvested in the provision of affordable housing within the relevant sub Housing Market Area.
 Payments will be used to fund or part fund: